learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Shadcn.md

 [Shadcn/ui](https://ui.shadcn.com/) gives you the ability to use re-usable components that are built using [Radix UI](https://www.radix-ui.com/) and [Tailwind CSS](https://tailwindcss.com/).
 You are able to choose from their collection of pre-built components, add the code into your project, and then customize them using cva variants.

-Shadcn/ui helps you separate the design of your components from the implementation.
-This way, using shadcn/ui can also help speed up the time spent on designing your components.

 ### What to Expect 📄

 This document will go over how to install and integrate shadcn/ui into your project.
 Then, it will go through an example of building a `Button` component into your project and talk through the details in each step.